 Want to volunteer for volunteering in Ethiopia?
-At Iko Poran, we strive to offer you the best and most affordable volunteer programs in Ethiopia, Addis Ababa.
+At Iko Poran, we give our best to offer you the best and most affordable volunteer programs in Ethiopia, Addis Ababa.
 As always, we have quality in mind and give you a rewarding experience as a volunteer.
 You can choose between English lessons for adolescents at school, wellness coaching, gardening, ecology, construction, visual arts, music and more.
 If your travel budget is limited, do not worry, our prices are among the cheapest.
 Take a look!
 Finally, we offer you a free week of cultural activities during the first week of your stay.

 Want to volunteer in Ethiopia?
 Iko Poran has a fascinating project in Addis Ababa, Ethiopia to suit your abilities and interests!